tjaskula/Blog/source/blog/2015/08-14-integrating-ndepend-with-teamcity-9.md

 <div class="row">
 <div class="medium-8 columns">

 The [NDepend 6](http://www.ndepend.com) was released a couple of weeks ago.
 It comes along with really exciting new features like for example Visual Studio 2015 integration, analysis enhancements, async support, etc. Take a look at NDepend website to have a full list of new features.
-The feature I'm interested in is the [TeamCity](https://www.jetbrains.com/teamcity/) integration which should be very easy to do according to NDepend team.
+The feature I'm interested in is the [TeamCity](https://www.jetbrains.com/teamcity/) integration which should be very easy to do according to NDepend's team.

 </div>
 </div>

 <!-- more -->

-If you use C# as your main programming language and you have already worked on a quite big project you know how painful is to enforce coding rules and to query about dependencies without a right tool.
-NDepend is a static analysis tool that helps you digging into your code in a very easy and effective way to carry-out code rules checks, code quality checks, comparing two versions of code base and browsing for differences and many more.
+If you use C# as your main programming language and you have already worked on a quite big project you know how painful is to enforce coding rules and to query about dependencies if you don't have right tool.
+NDepend is a static analysis tool that helps you digging into your code in a very easy and efficient way to carry-out code rules checks, code quality checks, comparing two versions of code base, browsing for differences and many more.
 This is something that you should have in your tool belt.
 If you're working on medium to large project you are supposed to have a build server and a sort of Continous Integration process.
 I'm using TeamCity 9 for my projects.
 It would be nice to take advantage of NDepend static code base analysis inside your CI build.
 It was always possible to integrate NDepend into your build process in TeamCity but it was quite tedious.
 NDepend 6 comes with this new shiny TeamCity plugin (for TeamCity 8 and 9) and I decided to give it a shot.
 Let's try it out and check if this is easier to do than before.

 ## NDepend TeamCity plugin installation